- Base Currency

 The forex rate which a currency pair can be bought or sold at any current time is known as the Spot Rate.
 It differs from the “Forward Rate” which seeks to compare the value of currencies at a future date.
-The spot rate also calls for delivery and settlement of a trade within two business days.
-However in practice, trades are normally “reset” by the forex broker by closing and reopening the trade prior to its deadline
+The spot rate also calls for delivery and settlement of trade within two business days.
+However, in practice, trades are normally “reset” by the forex broker by closing and reopening the trade prior to its deadline

 Going Short/Going Long

 Going Short and Long both refer to the market position that a trader is taking.
 If the trader believes that the price of the currency pair is going to fall, he can take a “short” market position by selling the currency.
 The strategy if the price does fall, is that the trader can buy the currency back at a lower price and hence make a profit.
-The reverse is true when the trader decides to holds a “long” market position.
+The reverse is true when the trader decides to hold a “long” market position.
 Here, he will buy and hold the currency hoping for the price to increase and then sell for a profit.

 Leverage in forex trading means you can increase the amount that you want to invest by using “borrowed” money from the broker.
-For example, if your broker provides you with 1:500 leveraging ratio, this mean with $1000, you can make an investment equivalent to $500,000 ($1000 x 500).
+For example, if your broker provides you with a 1:500 leveraging ratio, this mean with $1000, you can make an investment equivalent to $500,000 ($1000 x 500).
 It is only in the forex trading industry that a trader can increase his investment capital by a factor of several hundred times.

 A pip is the abbreviation for the term “Percentage in Point”.
 It represents the smallest possible fluctuation that a currency can make.
-This is depicted by the change in last number in the four decimal place price quote.
+This is depicted by the change in the last number in the four decimal place price quote.
 For example, if the EUR/USD is quoted at 1.2000, a rise of 5 pips means the new quote would be 1.2005.

 As known as the “counter” currency, the quote currency represents the second currency in a currency pair quote.
 For example, if we look at the EUR/USD quote, the USD here will represent the quote currency.
 Exchange rates are quoted in the format showing how much quote currency can be bought with one unit of the base currency.